eleaunord/42-CPP01/README.md

 Function Arguments:
 - Both can be used to pass arguments to functions, allowing the function to modify the original variable.

+## Exercise 04: ifstream and ofstream

+From the stream library <fstream>

+ifstream (Input File Stream): used to read data from files.
+You open a file using the open() method or by passing the file name directly to the constructor.
+Works similarly to reading from cin, except that the input is taken from a file.

+ofstream (Output File Stream): used to write data to files.
+You can open a file for writing using open() or by passing the file name to the constructor.
+Data can be written to the file similarly to how data is written to cout.

+## Exercise 05 :